 A Mermaid in Talbot Square

-A new Mermaid in Talbot Square celebrates the importance of protecting our beautiful natural coast and marine life.
+There’s a Mermaid outside the Counting House in Talbot Square – she celebrates the importance of protecting our beautiful natural coast and marine life.

 Unveiled on 10 June 2021, you’ll find it sited at the corner of Talbot Road and the Promenade.
 It’s one of a number of unique works, commissioned as part of the ongoing regeneration plans.
 All these improvements are making the town centre more attractive to shoppers, residents and investors.